boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 #### `void * fio_mmap(size_t size)`

-Allocates memory directly using `mmap`, this is prefered for objects that both require almost a page of memory (or more) and expect a long lifetime.
+Allocates memory directly using `mmap`, this is preferred for objects that both require almost a page of memory (or more) and expect a long lifetime.

 However, since this allocation will invoke the system call (`mmap`), it will be